-Recordings were made using the BioPAK system version 7.2 (Bio Research Associates Inc Milwaukee, WI, USA).29 The BioPAK EMG system has optically isolated differential amplifiers.
-The input impedance of the amplifiers was 1011 Ohms.
-The common mode (CM) rejection ratio (CMRR) of the amplifiers was guaranteed at >130 decibel (dB) at 50/60 hertz (Hz) and remaining at 120 dB at the lowpass (LP) cut-off frequency.
-The CM voltage range for rejecting any direct current (dc) offsets was ± 3.0 volts.
-The amplifiers included a 12 dB/octave high-pass (HP) proprietary linear filter with a HP cutoff frequency of 10 Hz and a 6 dB/octave low-pass (LP) proprietary linear filter, included in the BioPAK system, with an LP cut-off frequency of 1000 Hz in the amplifiers.
-The signal-to-noise ratio (SNR) was 54 dB.29 The input signals were digitised with a 16-bit analogto-digital (A/D) converter card.
-The theoretical 16-bit resolution was 0.03 μ V, but the BioPAK program rounds off to the nearest 0.1 μ V. Due to the very high CM rejection ratio, the maximum signal-tonoise ratio was 106:1.
+SEMG recordings.
+Recordings were made using the BioPAK system version 7.2 (Bio Research Associates Inc. Milwaukee, WI, USA) (29).
+The BioPAK EMG system has optically isolated differential amplifiers.
+The input impedance of the amplifiers was 10^{11} Ohms.
+The common mode (CM) rejection ratio (CMRR) of the amplifiers was guaranteed at > 130 decibel (dB) at 50/60 hertz (Hz) and remaining at 120 dB at the low-pass (LP) cutoff frequency.
+The CM voltage range for rejecting any direct current (dc) offsets was +/- 3.0 volts.
+The amplifiers included a 12 dB/octave high-pass (HP)

+proprietary linear filter with a HP cutoff frequency of 10 Hz and a 6 dB/octave low-pass (LP) proprietary linear filter, included in the BioPAK system, with an LP cutoff frequency of 1000 Hz in the amplifiers.
+The signal to noise ratio (SNR) was 54 dB (29).
+The input signals were digitized with a 16-bit analog-to-digital (A/D) converter card.
+The theoretical 16-bit resolution was 0.03 μ V, but the BioPAK program rounds off to the nearest 0.1 μ V. Due to the very high CM rejection ratio the maximum signal-to-noise ratio was 106:1.
 All recordings were made with the sampling rate (SR) 4000 Hz.

-The electrodes used were BioFLEX; Bioresearch Associates, Inc, Milwaukee, WI, USA, with 2 conductive polyester adhesive rectangular contacts of 144 square millimetres with 20 mm centre-to-centre spacing.
-They were placed after cleaning the skin with 95% alcohol, according to generally accepted standards^{29,30} in the middle of each jaw muscle area.
-Lines through the centres of electrodes on REHABILITATION each muscle side were parallel to the jaw muscles' anterior borders.
+The electrodes used were BioFLEX; Bioresearch Associates, Inc., Milwaukee, WI, USA, with 2 conductive polyester adhesive rectangular contacts of 144 square millimeters with 20 mm center to center spacing.
+They were placed after cleaning the skin with 95% alcohol, according to generally accepted standards (29-30) in the middle of each jaw muscle area.
+Lines through the centers of electrodes on each muscle side were parallel to the jaw muscles' anterior borders.
 The ground reference electrode was placed on the wrist.

 The subjects were sitting in a chair with their backs and heads upright.
 After the electrodes were placed, the subjects were resting for about 5 minutes before recording started.
 The subjects were instructed to clench with maximal force, as hard as possible without causing pain, for about 5 seconds 6 times, with the mandible back in resting position for about 5 seconds between each clench.
-The recordings started about 10 seconds before the first clench and lasted until about 10 seconds. after the last clench.
+The recordings started about 10 s before the first clench and lasted until about 10 s. after the last clench.
 It was believed that one clench would be insufficient to get a reliable reading of SEMG.
 At the same time, we did not want the subjects to make too many clenches, causing fatigue or discomfort.
 No subjects found the experience painful.

 Bilateral SEMG recordings were made in the anterior temporalis and the masseter areas.
-The subjects were told to not swallow, to avoid mimics and to not move the head or the mandible during mandibular rest.
-The subjects were visually observed during the recordings, and if facial mimics or other movements were noticed, the recording was discarded.
+The subjects were told to not swallow, to avoid mimics, and to not move the head or the mandible during mandibular rest.
+The subjects were visually observed during the recordings and if facial mimics or other movements were noticed the recording was discarded.
 They were not told to close their eyes, only to look straight forward.